 So without fail a massive lawsuit followed.
 The lawsuit was filed on September 15, 2017 by Christina Micu against the U.S. Army Corps of Engineers.
 Christina’s own house was severely affected by the flood.
 She hadn’t chosen to get flood insurance as she was not warned about the possibility of a flood.
 Micu was not the only victim of this negligence.
 More than 720 houses in Canyon Gate were severely damaged during Hurricane Harvey because the Corps let the area submerged beyond the dam fill up as almost fifty inches of rain accumulated on the land area.
 The result was devastation for all the people living in the gated community, most of whom had to be evacuated via boat away from the deep flood water.

 In Washington, D.C., at the U.S. Court of Federal Claims, this lawsuit was filed.
 It was a class action on behalf of all who were affected by the flood owned property near both the Addicks and Barker dams.
 These two dams don’t have clearly allotted reservoirs and remain dry for most of the year.
 The lawsuit claimed that during Hurricane Harvey, the Corps intentionally let the flood pool accumulate up to a staggering 350,000 acre feet.
 This led to the destruction of thousands of homes in the Harris and Fort Bend counties and in Houston.
-The lawsuit seems to be taking too long to get settled and the future of the people affected is uncertain for now.
 Around 4,000 properties consisting of everything from apartment complexes, single-family homes and businesses were affected.
 The Harris and Fort Bend county houses more than 130,000 people, of which around 30,000 own property.
 All of these people and their property were deliberately left vulnerable to the destruction of the flood.

 Due to the fact that most of the residents’ houses were not in a 100-year floodplain, most of the homeowners affected by the flood did not have flood insurance.
 The residents now demand that they be compensated for their losses and that the flood-management system must also be fixed.
 Many other subdivisions that were close to the Barker and Addicks reservoirs were also severely affected due to the floods.
 As the Corps of Engineers get sued over their choice to release water from the reservoirs and cause this devastation, the homeowners are concerned that the lawsuit is taking too long.
 In addition, since the residents are not part of the hundred year floodplain, these people might not quality for a buyout from the government.
 The homeowners believe that buying the properties and incorporating them as part of the reservoirs could be the solution and help save people from being affected in case of another flood or heavy rainfall.
 The situation extends not just to the people who were affected by Harvey, but has to do with saving the larger Houston metropolitan area from any such unfortunate situation in the future.